 Paper Mario: The Thousand-Year Door contains plenty of bonus missions outside of the main quest line. including side-quests, collectibles and challenges.

 The Trouble Center is where Mario goes to collect side quests, these quests can range from finding a lost key in Rogueport or finding the prices of items in a shop to more harder quests such as finding legendary cook books to finding hidden badges that certain a thief wants.

 The Pit of 100-Trials

-The Pit of 100-Trials is located underneath Rougeport, it consists of 100 floors going down, each floor contains an enemy, each floor get gradually harder until you get to the 100th floor where you face Bonetail, Hooktail's and Gloomtail's long lost relative.
-Every 10th floor of the pit is a safe floor where you can rest, save the game, buy items or badges or leave the pit.
+The Pit of 100-Trials is located underneath Rogueport, it consists of 100 floors going down, each floor contains an enemy, each floor get gradually harder until the party gets to the 100th floor where they face Bonetail, Hooktail's and Gloomtail's long lost relative.
+Every 10th floor of the pit is a safe floor where they can rest, save the game, buy items or badges or leave the pit.

 Badges can be equipped onto Mario giving him extra abilities, these badges can be obtained by finding them in the environment, buying them from shops, trading star pieces for them or being gifted them by characters from the game.
 Each badge has certain badge points which Mario only has a certain amount he can equip, he can get more BP by leveling up.
 The most rarest badges in the game can change Mario's attire, the W emblem changes his attire to Wario, the L emblem changes his attire to Luigi, and if they're both equipped Mario will wear Waluigi's attire.

 Once Mario buys a replacement contact lens for Zess T. she will let him into the West side of Rogueport, but she also cooks items for Mario, letting him turn items into more useful food items.
 If he gives Zess T. the legendary cookbook from Creepy Steeple she will be able to cook two ingredients at the same time for you.